 He has extensive experience of child health care issues in Africa and more recently has worked as a Consultant Community Paediatrician in the UK National Health Service focussing on developmental disorders, child behaviour and infant mental health, disability and autism.
 He has lead multi-disciplinary teams (health, therapy, social care and education) in collaboration with parent representatives to develop care pathways and improve services for a range of vulnerable children and their families including end of life care planning.

+Chris Sterry has been a Trustee of Sheffield Mencap & Gateway since November 2014 and became Treasurer in mid-2015.
 During his employed years he was with Scottish Widows for 25 years of which 15 years was as Branch Administration Manager and then Assistant Manager at a Scope run learning disability day service in Rotherham for a further 11 year.
 Primarily he is a family carer for his adult daughter whose main condition is Cerebral Palsy.

 Since retiring in 2011 he has volunteered with Healthwatch Sheffield as an Enter and View rep and Sheffield Health and Social Care NHS Foundation Trust and Sheffield Teaching Hospitals under taking PLACE visits.
 He is a Core member of FLASh (Families Lobbying and Advising Sheffield) which is run by family carers and meets monthly at Sheffield Mencap & Gateway.
 In addition he is a Family Carer rep on Sheffield LD Partnership Board, Carer rep on Carers Service Improvement Forum, member of Adult Safeguarding Customer Forum and runs his own blog which relates to issues around disability and politics.
 He also is actively involved with Sheffield City Council and various Health organisations in attending meetings around Learning Disability, Carers support and other related areas.